Thank you for your interest in careers at Huddersfield Town!

 Any current vacancies will be listed in this section of the website, as well as on other job boards including Kick It Out, Women in Football and UK Sport.
-I encourage you to read through our benefits, staff testimonials and other information relevant to prospective employees which you will find below, as it is important that you assess whether our environment could be right for you.
+We encourage you to read through our benefits, staff testimonials and other information relevant to prospective employees which you will find below, as it is important that you assess whether our environment could be right for you.

 We receive a high volume of applications for our vacancies so if you do decide to apply, please ensure that you adhere to the ‘How to Apply’ guidelines for each position, and that you pay attention to the job description and person specification for each role.
 If you have any queries about a vacancy and/or our recruitment practices in general, please contact us by email to firstname.lastname@example.org.